 - What are your competitors doing right, and how can you learn from their efforts?

 - Where do you spend your budget to get the most return for your investment?

 - How do you find and use the best target keywords to deliver the right visitors to your website?

 There are all kinds of handy SEO tools out there to help you.
 Some tools are pricey and complicated; some tools are free.
 Often these are dead simple to use and can point you in the right direction.
 You can better understand how best to make use of your content marketing efforts and push your web pages to the top of search engine results.

 Understanding and using keywords and phrases to your advantage is one of the most essential SEO strategies you can master.
 This focus ensures that you are driving targeted traffic to your website.
 You need to use focused keywords for this, and sometimes you need keyword suggestions to understand how many searches your customers are performing for those terms.

 The best visitors are those most likely to engage with your content, sign up for your services or make a purchase, and this optimisation helps make sure you are reaping the most from your online marketing efforts.

-Let's look at some tools available to help you figure out what keywords your clients will search for.
+Let's look at some free SEO research tools available to help you figure out what keywords your clients will search for.